10xdev4u-alt/cn-notes/02_Unit1_Topic02_The_Network_Edge.md

 - **2-Mark Questions:**
     - What comprises the network edge?
 (Hosts and Access Networks).
     - Differentiate between a client and a server.
-    - What is an access network?
-Give two examples. (e.g., DSL, Cable).
     - Is a home Cable internet connection a dedicated or shared medium?
-(Shared).
+Explain why.
+(Shared, because neighbors share the same physical cable line capacity).

 - **Potential 10-Mark Question:**
     - "Describe the different types of access networks used to connect end systems to the Internet.
-Explain at least three in detail."
+For home access, compare and contrast DSL, Cable, and FTTH."
         - **Tip:** Start by defining the network edge and access networks.
-Then, choose three technologies (e.g., DSL, Cable, and FTTH or Wi-Fi).
-For each, explain the medium it uses, the equipment involved (modem/AP), and whether it's dedicated or shared.
-A simple diagram will fetch extra marks.
+Then, create a table (like the one above) to compare the three home access technologies based on their physical medium and shared/dedicated nature.
+Finish by briefly describing enterprise (Ethernet) and wireless access.

 ---